RexxLA/rexx-repository/ARB/standards/work-in-progress/syntax/oorexx/new/names.md

 Notes
 -----

-1. In some cases, a name cannot be a string, but only a symbol.
+1. In some syntactical contexts, a name cannot be a string, but only a symbol.
 In other cases, it has to be a constant symbol.
 Names which are strings are taken as-is in some cases, like labels, and uppercased in some other cases, like method names.
    Please refer to the respective chapters for the specific details about a particular Rexx construct.

-2. In some rare cases, an environment symbol may be associated with a _method_ instead of a value.
+2. In some infrequent cases, an environment symbol may be associated with a _method_ instead of a value (for example, by using the `setmethod` method on the local or the global environment directories).
    When a symbol is used as a name, as it is taken literally, the associated method is not called.